-Kurtz explores in detail the three major monotheistic religions—Judaism, Christianity, and Islam—finding striking psychological and sociological parallels between these religions, the spiritualism of the 19th century, and the paranormal belief systems of today.
-There are sections on mysticism, belief in the afterlife, the existence of God, reincarnation, astrology, and ufology.
-Kurtz also explains the nature of skepticism as an antidote to belief in the transcendental.
+Kurtz explores in detail the three major monotheistic religions—Judaism, Christianity, and Islam—finding striking psychological and sociological parallels between these religions, the spiritualism of the nineteenth century, and the paranormal belief systems of today.
+This acclaimed and controversial book includes sections on mysticism, belief in the afterlife, the existence of God, reincarnation, astrology, and ufology.
+Kurtz concludes by explaining and advocating rational skepticism as an antidote to belief in the transcendental.